Toxic relationships: ‘Why walking away from my mum was the best thing I could have done’

 In an interview with the Independent, Ellie Goulding revealed that she hasn’t spoken to her mother, Tracey Goulding in over a year and that her relationship with her is deeply troubled.

 The Love Me Like You Do singer spoke out about her relationship with her mum.
-“I haven’t seen my mother since my wedding last year.
+“I haven’t seen my mother since my wedding.
 I’ve done a lot of therapy about it because what I thought was fixable isn’t fixable.
 I think a lot of women have difficult relationships with their mothers and we find it hard to talk openly about that.